-Callum works as a medical physicist, has the dubious hobby of cage fighting (he is British Combudo champion, whatever that means), and recently became engaged to his girlfriend Laura - and has had to endure signing 'I’m Just a Gigolo' ever since.
+Callum works as a medical physicist, has the dubious hobby of cage fighting (he is British Combudo champion, whatever that means), and recently married his partner Laura - and has had to endure signing "I’m Just a Gigolo" ever since.

 Nicky studied French and History at University College London, and performed in shows such as Anything Goes, Blood Brothers and RENT.